isurunuwanthilaka/academics/README.md

-# MSc (Software Architecture) at CSE UOM
+# Software Architecture

-This is aggregation of supporting resources for MSc Software Architecture.
+This is a place to learn Software Architecture.